Aminocd/slate/source/index.html.md

-created-at | The time and date when the product was created updated-at | The time and date when the product was last updated get-image-url | The URL at which the product image picture can be found public-amount-atomic | The number of atomic units in the logged-in user's public holding of the currency that the product can be redeemed by, only shown if logged-in user is not the owner of the store that sells the product private-amount-atomic | The number of atomic units in the logged-in user's private holding of the currency that the product can be redeemed by, only shown if logged-in user is not the owner of the store that sells the product total-amount-atomic | The total number of atomic units in the logged-in user's public and private holding of the currency that the product can be redeemed by, only shown if logged-in user is not the owner of the store that sells the product
+created-at | The time and date when the product was created updated-at | The time and date when the product was last updated get-image-url | The URL at which the product image picture can be found owner-id | The ID of the owner of the store where the product is sold owner-username | The username of the owner of the store where the product is sold owner-avatar-url | The URL of the avatar of the owner of the store where the product is sold public-amount-atomic | The number of atomic units in the logged-in user's public holding of the currency that the product can be redeemed by, only shown if logged-in user is not the owner of the store that sells the product private-amount-atomic | The number of atomic units in the logged-in user's private holding of the currency that the product can be redeemed by, only shown if logged-in user is not the owner of the store that sells the product total-amount-atomic | The total number of atomic units in the logged-in user's public and private holding of the currency that the product can be redeemed by, only shown if logged-in user is not the owner of the store that sells the product